Skip to main content

 A landmark 2021 pilot study provided compelling evidence for this.
 Researchers took a group of healthy men aged 50-72 and put them on an eight-week program focused on specific lifestyle changes.
 The intervention was comprehensive, targeting diet, sleep, exercise, and relaxation, supplemented with probiotics and phytonutrients.

-Using the Horvath DNAmAge clock, a highly regarded biochemical test that measures based on patterns, the researchers observed a remarkable outcome.
+Using the Horvath DNAmAge clock, a highly regarded biochemical test that measures biological age based on DNA methylation patterns, the researchers observed a remarkable outcome.
 The treatment group showed an average reversal of their epigenetic age by 3.23 years compared to the control group.
 This study was a powerful demonstration that a targeted, multi-modal lifestyle intervention can produce a statistically significant reversal of a key biomarker of aging in a relatively short period.

 The Biochemical Levers of Diet